mal-lang/mal-simulator/README.md

 # For defender_agent_class, null and False are treated the same - no defender will be used in the simulation
 defender_agent_class: 'BreadthFirstAttacker' | 'DepthFirstAttacker' | 'KeyboardAgent' | null | False

-# Rewards for each attack step
+# Optionally add rewards for each attack step
 rewards:
   <full name of attack step>: <reward>
-  <full name of attack step>: <reward>

   # example:
   # Program 1:notPresent: 3
+  # Data A:read: 100
   ...

-# Add entry points to AttackGraph with attacker name and attack step full_names.
+# Optionally add entry points to AttackGraph with attacker name and attack step full_names.
 # NOTE: If attacker entry points defined in both model and scenario,
 #       the scenario overrides the ones in the model.
 attacker_entry_points: